-What does bodily injury liability coverage do?
+What does bodily injury liability coverage cover?

 Bodily injury liability (BI) pays, up to your policy limits, for injuries or death that you (the policyholder), or other drivers covered by your car insurance policy, are found responsible for after a motor vehicle accident.
-Policy terms vary but typically bodily injury liability insurance will pay, up to your policy limits, for:
+Policy terms vary but typically bodily injury liability car insurance will pay, up to your policy limits, for:

 - Medical expenses

 - Loss of income

 - Pain and suffering

 - Legal defense if a lawsuit results from the auto accident

 Policy limits for bodily injury liability are per person and per accident and coverage is written as such.
 For example, $25,000/$50,000 means that the maximum payout per person is $25,000, and the maximum payout for all people injured in one accident is $50,000.
 This coverage may also be simply written as 25/50.

 Bodily injury liability does NOT cover your injuries, only the injuries of others that you are liable for.
 For your personal injuries to be covered, you would need coverages such as personal injury protection (PIP) or medical payments (MedPay).

 Yes, in most all states bodily injury liability is required as part of the minimum auto insurance coverages you must carry as a car owner.